Lana Trzebinski | Ceramicist

 How did you begin?

 "I was born in Kenya on the ancient island Mombasa, and grew up in Nairobi.
-My father was an artist and growing up we spent a lot of time in his studio where he encouraged us to use our hands and experiment with many different mediums -plaster of paris, wax and paint.
-I also have wonderful childhood memories during the rainy season of making little villages of huts and animals in mud.
+My father was an artist and growing up we spent a lot of time in his studio where he encouraged us to use our hands and experiment with many different mediums; plaster of paris, wax and paint.
+I also have wonderful childhood memories of making little villages of huts and animals in mud during the rainy season.
 Essentially this was my first contact with moulding earth.

-In high school I started working with clay, my creations were ocean inspired vessels.
-When I was living in London unsure of what I wanted to do with my life I was reminded how natural the process felt, and started learning about the processes."
+In high school when I started working with clay, my creations were ocean inspired vessels.
+While living in London, unsure of what I wanted to do with my life, I was reminded how natural the process felt, and started learning about the craft."

 How did you learn?